 The battle begins when you shatter this myth and blow it out of the water.
 You are not worthless and weak.
 You were coerced into playing with someone who did not respect the rules of the game.
 Simple as that.

-To better understand the dynamics of narcissism and to learn more about the 7 practices for narcissistic abuse recovery, check out How To Kill A Narcissist or Narcissism: Rebirth (Available May 31st) to delve deeper into transformation and the nature of power.
+To better understand the dynamics of narcissism and to learn more about the 7 practices for narcissistic abuse recovery, check out How To Kill A Narcissist or Narcissism To Rebirth to delve deeper into transformation and the nature of power.